cbkow/Union-MacOS-Quick-Actions/README.md

 ![IINA screenshot 1](images/qa2.jpg)

 # Manually Configuring IINA
 * In IINA, were are going to set up three custom video filters for the following: ACEScg-to-sRGB color space conversion, HD Safety guides, and UHD safety guides.
 This configuration will allow us to toggle them on and off whenever needed.
-To make a new filter, navigate the menu to `Video > Video Filters` and click the plus sign.
+To make a new filter, open `/Applicaitons/IINA` and then navigate the menu to `Video > Video Filters`.
+Click the plus sign to add new filters and save them after setup.

 ![IINA screenshot 1](images/iina.jpg)